micapam/policy-calculations-test/README.md

 ## Brief rationale for gem & methodology choices

+### DB: SQLite
+For this kind of small-scale exercise I didn't see a point in using a full RDBMS.
+SQLite does the job!

 ### Plain views
 I've used standard Bootstrap and a couple of basic plugins as this is the fastest way to get something up and running that doesn't look too shabby.